waynewhitty/Caller/README.md

 Caller
 ======

 A very basic cURL wrapper for PHP.
-See files for some basic examples.
+Will carry out some of the more popular cURL actions.

 Including
 ======
+Including the Caller library.

 ```php
 //Include the Caller.php file.